fyne-io/docs.fyne.io/api/v2.5/container/index.md

 ```go
 func NewBorder(top, bottom, left, right fyne.CanvasObject, objects ...fyne.CanvasObject) *fyne.Container
 ```
 NewBorder creates a new container with the specified objects and using the border layout.
-The top, bottom, left and right parameters specify the items that should be placed around edges, the remaining elements will be in the center.
+The top, bottom, left and right parameters specify the items that should be placed around edges.
 Nil can be used to an edge if it should not be filled.
+Passed objects not assigned to any edge (parameters 5 onwards) will be used to fill the space remaining in the middle.
+Parameters 6 onwards will be stacked over the middle content in the specified order as a Stack container.

 <div class="since">Since: <code>